Lumbar curvature of the spine. Lumbar lordosis - how to be and what to do? Causes of the development of lumbar lordosis

 All etiological factors are divided into two large groups:

-Various pathological processes in the spinal column, which lead to the formation of primary lordosis.
-Primary lordosis can occur in humans due to congenital malformations of the spinal column.
-In addition, neoplasms in the area of \u200b\u200bthe vertebrae and their inflammation can become the cause.
+Diverse pathological processes in the spinal column, which lead to the formation of primary lordosis.
+Primary lordosis can occur in a person due to birth defects development of the spinal column.
+In addition, the cause can be neoplasms in the vertebrae, their inflammation.

 Another etiological factor in the development of the disease is spondylolisthesis.
-It is a displacement of the upper vertebra in relation to the lower one due to trauma, tumor, congenital pathology, etc.
+It is a displacement of the upper vertebra in relation to the lower one due to trauma, tumor, congenital pathology etc.

 1. Intra-articular and extra-articular ankylosis of the hip joint.